P02E3

 Frequently asked questions

-Is P02E3 always a hard fault?
+Is P02E3 an engine-damaging fault?

 Disabling P02E3 in software